ory/ladon/README.md

 }
 ```

+## Limitations

+Ladon's limitations are listed here.

+### Regular expressions

+Matching regular expressions has a complexity of `O(n)` and databases such as MySQL or Postgres can not
+leverage indexes when parsing regular expressions.
+Thus, there is considerable overhead when using regular
+expressions.

+We have implemented various strategies for reducing policy matching time:

+1. An LRU cache is used for caching frequently compiled regular expressions.
+This reduces cpu complexity
+significantly for memory manager implementations.
+2. The SQL schema is 3NF normalized.
+3. Policies, subjects and actions are stored uniquely, reducing the total number of rows.
+4. Only one query per look up is executed.
+5. If no regular expression is used, a simple equal match is done in SQL back-ends.

+You will get the best performance with the in-memory manager.
+The SQL adapters perform about
+1000:1 compared to the in-memory solution.
+Please note that these
+tests where in laboratory environments with Docker, without an SSD, and single-threaded.
+You might get better
+results on your system.
+We are thinking about introducing It would be possible a simple cache strategy such as
+LRU with a maximum age to further reduce runtime complexity.

+We are also considering to offer different matching strategies (e.g. wildcard match) in the future, which will perform better
+with SQL databases.
+If you have ideas or suggestions, leave us an issue.

 ## Examples

 Check out [ladon_test.go](ladon_test.go) which includes a couple of policies and tests cases.
 You can run the code with `go test -run=TestLadon -v .`